-- 2.2 Provide timely and accurate rights information to individuals with mental illness regarding filing appeals, grievances, and quality of care complaints, court-ordered evaluation and treatment, eligibility for SMI designation, and/or obtaining second opinions. - 2.3 Conduct at least two (2) in-person or virtual outreach or training events for individuals with mental illness, families, and other affected groups.
+- 2.1 Provide legal consultations, and undertake research and systemic advocacy to address chronic problems in provision of behavioral health services in Arizona for people with serious mental illness. - 2.2 Provide timely and accurate rights information to individuals with significant mental illness regarding filing appeals, grievances, and quality of care complaints, court-ordered evaluation and treatment, eligibility for SMI designation, and/or obtaining second opinions, and revise or create self-advocacy materials as needed.

+2.3 Conduct at least two (2) in-person or virtual outreach or training events for individuals with significant mental illness, families, and other affected groups.